Current Time in As Salamīyah, Syria

 As Salamīyah City Details

-As Salamīyah, Syria has a population of 94,887, which makes it a mid-sized Syrian city with enough local activity to matter for regional coordination, public services, and trade.
-The city sits at 35.01127° latitude and 37.05324° longitude, placing it in central Syria and making it relevant for overland travel planning and route timing across the country.
+As Salamīyah, Syria has a population of 94,887, making it a mid-sized Syrian city with enough local activity to matter for regional coordination, but without the scale of the country’s largest urban centers.
+Its coordinates are 35.01127° latitude, 37.05324° longitude, placing it in central Syria and making it relevant for overland travel planning and regional dispatch routes.

 Time Differences from As Salamīyah